-In Speaker Mode press the +/- Button in the top-right corner to adjust the offset.
+In Speaker Mode press the +/- Button in the bottom-left corner to adjust the offset.

 The best way is, to start with offsets of -100ms and +100ms, to check in which direction you need to adjust your playback.
 Then adjust the playback in steps of 10 milliseconds, until its completely in sync.

 Once the offset is adjusted, it will be saved for further connections.

 Click the speakers button in the top actionbar to manage your connected speakers:

 The dialog shows all discovered SoundSeeder Speakers in your network.